Whistleblower Retaliation Attorney

 Serving a Diverse Range of ClientsMr.
 Atkerson's past clients include employees of Fortune 500 companies.
 His understanding of different industries can help identify different forms of retaliation for whistleblowing.

-Offering Free Initial ConsultationsOur law firm takes the pressure off of you.
+Offering Initial ConsultationsOur law firm takes the pressure off of you.
 There is no initial cost just to tell us your story.
 We are here to listen.
 We will let you know if we will take your case without charging an initial fee.

 Working on a Contingency Fee BasisIf we take your case, you won't pay us unless your whistleblower lawsuit is successfully resolved.
 We want you to focus on your current and future needs, not on how you'll pay your attorney.